What's New in Windows 10?

 Windows 10 free upgrade for those who use assistive technologies

 Windows 10 was a free upgrade for all Windows 7 or Windows 8.1 users until July 29, 2016.
 Now you will need to pay for Windows 10 if you want to upgrade.
-Having said that, the free upgrade is still available for those people using 'assistive technologies'.
+Having said that, the free upgrade is still available for those people using or foreseeing themselves using 'assistive technologies'.

 Windows 10 Insider Program - Use Windows 10 for free.